ecofintech/demiurge/README.rst

 It is based upon the observation that there are many hacking open-source tools/scripts  (from various sources) targeting common network services available out there, that allow to perform various tasks from fingerprinting to exploitation.
-Therefore, the idea of *Jok3r* is to combine those open-source tools in a smart way to get the more relevant results.
+Therefore, the idea of *Nebula Eye (original name Jok3r)* is to combine those open-source tools in a smart way to get the more relevant results.

+*Nebula Eye* fork added features to the original are:

+- Tailored for Nvidia Jetson Nano boards.
+- Refined installation requeriments.
+- Removed Docker trash.
+- Fixed common attack errors due to toolbox dependencies.
+- New usability improvements. (to do)
+- New report template.

+Note: The full version of this fork is hosted in a private Gitlab repository.

 =============
-Features
+Original Features
 =============

 Pentest Toolbox management